nicomarr/scholaris/README.md

 assistant.show_conversion_history()
 ```

+    User: Tell me about the tools you have available.

+    Assistant response: I'm happy to chat with you!
+I have a range of tools at my disposal, designed to assist with various tasks.

+    Firstly, I can summarize local documents (PDFs, markdown files, or text documents) using the `summarize_local_document` tool.
+This function will extract key information and provide a concise summary of the content.

+    I also have access to the `describe_tools` tool, which provides an overview of my available tools and capabilities.
+Feel free to ask me about specific tools if you're unsure what they do!

+    Additionally, I can help with tasks related to Python code using the `describe_python_code` tool.
+This function will provide a description of the purpose and structure of Python code in local files.

+    If you need information on research articles, I have access to tools that can retrieve metadata from OpenAlex (the `query_openalex_api` tool) or Semantic Scholar (the `query_semantic_scholar_api` tool).
+These functions use article titles, PubMed IDs, or digital object identifiers as query parameters.

+    I also have a tool for converting various types of research IDs (ID_converter_tool), which can convert between PMIDs, PMCIDs, DOIs, and manuscript IDs.

+    Lastly, I can respond to generic questions using the `respond_to_generic_queries` function if no other specific tools are available.

+    That's an overview of my capabilities!
+If you have any specific questions or requests, feel free to ask.

-    User: Which pdf files do you have access to on the local computer?
+    User: Which PDF files do you have access to in the local data directory

-    Assistant response: I can provide information from a single PDF file named `jci.insight.144499.v2.pdf`.
-Would you like me to help with anything specific within that document?
+    Assistant response: Based on the available tools, I have access to 1 PDF file:

+    *jci.insight.144499.v2.pdf*

+    This file is located in the local data directory and has a .pdf extension.
+If you'd like me to summarize this document or describe its content, please let me know!

     User: Does this document have a title?

+    Assistant response: Yes, this document has a title.

+    The title of the PDF file *jci.insight.144499.v2.pdf* is:

-    Assistant response: The document `jci.insight.144499.v2.pdf` has a title: "Distinct antibody repertoires against endemic human coronaviruses in children and adults".
-Would you like me to provide more information about this article?
+    "Distinct antibody repertoires against endemic human coronaviruses in children and adults"

-    User: No thanks.
-Can you provide the corresponding PMID for another article with the DOI 10.1126/science.adh4059?

-    Assistant response: The PMID corresponding to the DOI `10.1126/science.adh4059` is `38422122`.
+    This information was retrieved using the `get_titles_and_first_authors` tool.

 > [!NOTE]
 >